bmegli/realsense-network-hardware-video-encoder/README.md

 NHVE and its dependencies are included as submodules so you only need to satifisy HVE dependencies.

-Works with system FFmpeg on Ubuntu 18.04 and doesn't on 16.04 (outdated FFmpeg).
+Works with system FFmpeg on Ubuntu 18.04 and doesn't on 16.04 (outdated FFmpeg and VAAPI ecosystem).

 ## Building Instructions